 Once you’ve got the inserts out then rinse your face, including your natural lashes, with water to get rid of any oil residue.

-If you’re stuck in a cycle of falsies, lash inserts, after falsies then once they’re completely removed you may feel a little mole-like.
+If you’re stuck in a cycle of falsies and lash inserts, then life after them may feel a little strange!
+[Insert mole eye joke here]

-Investing in a little aftercare will help you embrace your natural lashes.
-Eyelash serums and conditioners will encourage growth and of course, you can’t beat a lash-defining mascara!
+Investing in a little aftercare will help you embrace your natural lashes, once and for all.
+Try using eyelash serums and conditioners to encourage growth and definition.
+And never underestimate the power of a great lash-defining mascara!